 Welcome to Horusscenario.com.
-This website was created to inform the public of the “Horus” cyber attack scenario that could impact everyone’s lives.
+This website was created to inform the general public of the “Horus scenario” cyber attack that could impact everyone’s lives by downing the Grid.

 What is the Horus scenario